ben-marlin/rpsbuttons/target/classes/edu/guilford/README.md

 These visual items could be added to the frame directly, but the display would look awful.
 In order to organize, we're going to make a center panel and add a left and right panel to it.
 Add the following code after the instantiation of the text labels but before the visibility line.
 ```
 // Create center panel for labels
-JPanel centerPanel = new JPanel();
+JPanel displayPanel = new JPanel();
-centerPanel.setLayout(new GridLayout(1, 2));
+displayPanel.setLayout(new GridLayout(1, 2));

 JPanel leftPanel = new JPanel(new BorderLayout());
 leftPanel.add(playerIconLabel,BorderLayout.CENTER);
 leftPanel.add(playerLabel, BorderLayout.SOUTH);
-centerPanel.add(leftPanel);
+displayPanel.add(leftPanel);

 JPanel rightPanel = new JPanel(new BorderLayout());
 rightPanel.add(computerIconLabel, BorderLayout.CENTER);
 rightPanel.add(computerLabel, BorderLayout.SOUTH);
-centerPanel.add(rightPanel);
+displayPanel.add(rightPanel);

 // Add panel to frame
-add(centerPanel, BorderLayout.CENTER);
+add(displayPanel, BorderLayout.CENTER);
 ```
-Note centerPanel is really just a placeholder.
+Note displayPanel is really just a placeholder.
 It has one row and two columns - each space gets a panel of its own.

 Then leftPanel gets a border layout so the icon label in the CENTER can be large while the label in the SOUTH will be relatively small.
 If we had used a grid layout for this panel, it would have made the two labels the same size, which wouldn't look very good.
 Both of these represent the player.

 The rightPanel is identical, but represents the computer.
-Then both panels are added to centerPanel.
-And centerPanel gets added to the frame - notice the frame has no need for a name here, it's just the object we're adding things to.
+Both panels are added to displayPanel.
+And displayPanel gets added to the frame - notice the frame has no need for a name here, it's just the object holding the displayPanel.

 At this point, you should be able to test run your code.
 It lacks buttons, of course, but it should give you a rough impression of how the finished product will look.
 You might change BLANK to LEFTROCK on them to see how those images will appear.
 Change them back after, though!

 ## Adding the Button Panel

 Let's add the buttons to the frame before we actually make them function.
-Place this after the line that added centerPanel but before the visibility line.
+Place this after the line that added displayPanel but before the visibility line.
 ```
 // Initialize buttons
 rockButton = new JButton("Rock");